seblee97/inference_suboptimality/README.md

 ## Datasets

 We do not provide the datasets directly in this repository.
-However we are using standard datasets that can be loaded with the torchvision datasets module.
-To retrive the datasets, run
+However we are using standard datasets (e.g. MNIST, CIFAR10) that can be loaded with the torchvision datasets module.
+To retrive the datasets, run:

 ```python data/get_datasets.py```